University of Northern Colorado Athletics

 - 970.351.3046

-Grant spent three seasons on the Utah Tech University coaching staff from 2019 to 2021.
-In his first season as receivers coach, the Trailblazer receiving corps combined to rack up over 2,500 yards.
-Receiver Devon Osborne Was named to the 30th Anniversary 2021 AFCA Allstate Good Works Team. Â And tied for eighth on UT NCAA-era career 100-yard receiving list.
-In 2019, Grant served as a defensive quality control coach and assisted in coaching the safeties.
-The secondary played a crucial role in the defense's success, as Alex Lilliard earned second-team All-Conference honors.
-Additionally, Darrius Nash led the team with 73 tackles and added 4.5 tackles for loss and two interceptions.
+Grant previously spent three seasons at Utah Tech University (2019-21) in multiple roles.
+In his first season as wide receivers coach, the Trailblazer receiving corps combined for more than 2,500 receiving yards.
+Receiver Devon Osborne was named to the 2021 AFCA Allstate Good Works Team (30th Anniversary Team) and tied for eighth on Utah Tech’s NCAA-era career 100-yard receiving games list.
+In 2019, Grant served as a defensive quality control coach, assisting with the safeties.
+That season, Alex Lilliard earned Second Team All-Conference honors, while Darrius Nash led the team with 73 tackles, adding 4.5 tackles for loss and two interceptions.

-As a collegiate player, Grant was the leading receiver at Fresno City College in 2003, where he earned All-Conference honors and led the Rams to a Producers Dairy Bowl.
-Later, he played at San Jose State (2004-06) under head coaches Fitz Hill and Dick Tomey.
-Knee surgery prevented Grant from playing his senior season but inspired him to transition into coaching and performance training.Â
+As a collegiate player, Grant was the leading receiver at Fresno City College in 2003, earning All-Conference honors and helping lead the Rams to a Producers Dairy Bowl appearance.
+He later played at San José State (2004-06) under head coaches Fitz Hill and Dick Tomey.
+A knee injury prevented him from competing during his senior season, an experience that ultimately led him into coaching and athlete development.

-Terrance and his wife, Shareena, are the proud parents of three children: Terrance Jr., Tiana, and Trenton.Â
+Terrance and his wife, Shareena, are the proud parents of three children: Terrance Jr., Tiana, and Trenton.

-Grant spent three seasons on the Utah Tech University coaching staff from 2019 to 2021.
-In his first season as receivers coach, the Trailblazer receiving corps combined to rack up over 2,500 yards.
-Receiver Devon Osborne Was named to the 30th Anniversary 2021 AFCA Allstate Good Works Team. Â And tied for eighth on UT NCAA-era career 100-yard receiving list.
-In 2019, Grant served as a defensive quality control coach and assisted in coaching the safeties.
-The secondary played a crucial role in the defense's success, as Alex Lilliard earned second-team All-Conference honors.
-Additionally, Darrius Nash led the team with 73 tackles and added 4.5 tackles for loss and two interceptions.
+Grant previously spent three seasons at Utah Tech University (2019-21) in multiple roles.
+In his first season as wide receivers coach, the Trailblazer receiving corps combined for more than 2,500 receiving yards.
+Receiver Devon Osborne was named to the 2021 AFCA Allstate Good Works Team (30th Anniversary Team) and tied for eighth on Utah Tech’s NCAA-era career 100-yard receiving games list.
+In 2019, Grant served as a defensive quality control coach, assisting with the safeties.
+That season, Alex Lilliard earned Second Team All-Conference honors, while Darrius Nash led the team with 73 tackles, adding 4.5 tackles for loss and two interceptions.

-As a collegiate player, Grant was the leading receiver at Fresno City College in 2003, where he earned All-Conference honors and led the Rams to a Producers Dairy Bowl.
-Later, he played at San Jose State (2004-06) under head coaches Fitz Hill and Dick Tomey.
-Knee surgery prevented Grant from playing his senior season but inspired him to transition into coaching and performance training.Â
+As a collegiate player, Grant was the leading receiver at Fresno City College in 2003, earning All-Conference honors and helping lead the Rams to a Producers Dairy Bowl appearance.
+He later played at San José State (2004-06) under head coaches Fitz Hill and Dick Tomey.
+A knee injury prevented him from competing during his senior season, an experience that ultimately led him into coaching and athlete development.

-Terrance and his wife, Shareena, are the proud parents of three children: Terrance Jr., Tiana, and Trenton.Â
+Terrance and his wife, Shareena, are the proud parents of three children: Terrance Jr., Tiana, and Trenton.